Things Teens Can Do in Las Vegas

 - Blue Man Group at The Venetian-This one-of-a-kind show thrills people of all ages.
 Watch the YouTube video below for a taste of what it's all about.

 - Cirque du Soleil's "Mystere" at TI, "O"at the Bellagio, "The Beatles LOVE" at The Mirage-Any Cirque du Soleil performance you can find will be an incredible experience.
-I have seen "Alegria" and "Mystere" live.
-No photography is allowed at the shows.
+I have seen "Alegria" ,"Mystere", "Ovo", "Crystal", "T'was the Night Before", "Kooza", "Kurios", "Amaluna", and "Corteo" live.
+No video-taping or photography is allowed at the shows.

 - Take a Limo Ride-watch for specials and coupons and you and a group of friends can catch some good deals on limo rides.
 Teens love being chauffeured around like rock stars.

 - Bootleg Canyon Flightlines-Slide down a zipline at speeds in excess of 60 mph located about 20 minutes outside of Las Vegas.

 - Photo with an Impersonator-there are impersonators on The Strip and downtown.
 The love posing for photos with you, but they do expect a tip. $1 is customary.
 Impersonators we saw included Dolly Parton, Kenny Rogers, Brett Michaels, Michael Jackson, Elvis, Woody from Toy Story,Batman, Spiderman, Wonder Woman, and Prince.